Shivam (2002 film)

 Shivam is a 2002 Indian Malayalam-language action film directed by Shaji Kailas, written by B. Unnikrishnan and produced by Menaka under the production banner Revathy Kalamandhir.
 Biju Menon appears in the leading role as Bhadran K. Menon, a tough police officer, who is on a fight against Medayil Devarajan, a smuggler-cum-politician (Sai Kumar).
 Murali, Nandini, Vijayakumar, Ratheesh, Rajan P. Dev, N. F. Varghese, Baburaj, Subair, T. P. Madhavan and Babu Namboothiri appear in other prominent roles.

-The film is a remake of the 1999 Hindi Movie, Shool.
+The film is a remake of the 1999 Hindi movie, Shool, originally written by veteran filmmaker Ram Gopal Varma.
 It was based on the true story of man named Shivam Kapoor.
 As it was produced at a very small budget within a short period, this film was successful in covering the production cost.